threefoldfoundation/info_sdk/src/develop/code/network/code_network.md

 #### 1. Load required libraries and create empty reservation structure

-To be able to made a reservation we need to local the System Abstraction Layer (SAL) and create a [capacity pool](code_pool.md)
+To be able to make a reservation we need to create a [capacity pool](code_pool.md)

 #### 2. Select overlay network addressing scheme and select nodes

-In this example we added all the nodes from Salzburg, Vienna, Lochristi and Munich are into one list.
+In this example we added all nodes from Salzburg, Vienna, Lochristi and Munich are into one list.
 You could shorten that list by selecting smaller sections of that list.
 For people that do not have IPv6 at home we need have at least one node on the network that has IPv4 access for the wireguard tunnel to terminate.

 ```bash